-Thanks to California’s sunny climate and culture of outdoor living, many California residents enlist landscape designers to create the perfect outdoor space.
+Landscape Design Copyright Protection – Thanks to California’s sunny climate and culture of outdoor living, many California residents enlist landscape designers to create the perfect outdoor space.
 These outdoor living amenities are often widely shared on social media sites like Instagram, Pinterest, and Facebook, and publicized in magazines and advertising circulars.
-Thus, landscape designers should know their legal rights when others copy or take credit for their unique designs and landscaping plans.
+Thus, landscape designers should know their legal rights when others copy or take credit for a unique landscape design or painstaking landscaping plan.

 First, landscape designers are entitled to copyright protection in their landscape designs i.e. the technical landscape plan or even a rough drawing of the site design.
 Because these plans reflect the designer’s creativity and unique arrangement of elements for the site, U.S. copyright law allows landscape designers to own and protect the copyright in their plans.
 Therefore, the landscape designer /copyright owner has exclusive control over the reproduction of their plans, distribution of copies, preparation of derivative works and even the display of their copyrighted design.

-If another party has copied a landscape designer’s unique plans, the designer can assert a claim for copyright infringement.
+If another party has copied a landscape designer’s unique landscape design, the designer can assert a claim for copyright infringement.
 Copyright infringement is the unauthorized exercise of the copyright owner’s exclusive rights.
 For example, perhaps a landscape designer has created a landscape plan for a homeowner’s backyard.
 Then, there is a falling out between the homeowner and landscape designer.
-Subsequently, the homeowner hires another landscape designer to copy and execute the original landscape designer’s plans.
+Subsequently, the homeowner hires another landscape designer to copy and execute the original landscape designer’s plans and overall landscape design.
 This would be a clear violation of the original landscape designer’s copyright ownership and the original copyright designer could assert claims for copyright infringement.

 To evaluate copyright infringement claims, courts will look for either direct evidence of copying, or circumstantial evidence of copying, meaning the alleged infringer had access to the copyrighted landscape design and there is substantial similarity between the two designs.
 To evaluate similarity, courts typically determine whether the “total concept and feel” of the two designs are substantially similar.